grig23/primetime.en/help/AccountIQ/export-acc-information.md

 ![](assets/Export.png)

 ## Process

 To export the

 When you use the export option, the statistics for 1000 accounts with the highest sharing probabilities (for a defined time frame) are downloaded to the local Download folder of your Windows machine.

 >[!NOTE]
 >
->The downloaded CSV file can be opened using ny application that reads CSV file, for example Microsoft Excel.
+>The downloaded CSV file can be opened using any application that reads CSV file, for example Microsoft Excel.

 ## Columns in the exported report {#columns-in-export}

 **Week/ Month**